sassoftware/ci360-extensions/code/ci360-udm-db-loader/README.md

 - %let schema_version=20;
 - %let previous_schema_version=19;

-Previous schema version is used only to create a migration script
+Previous schema version is used only to create a migration script.

 > **WARNING:** The schema version of the downloaded data and this utility need to be align.